INSPECTION OF CONSTRUCTION PROJECT

 Visual Approval by the Engineer

 The Instructional Memorandum IM 204 Appendices A through W contain the material acceptance information for the type of work being done.
-If there is a conflict in wording between the appendix and another Instructional Memorandum or appendix Z, the appendix A through W will supersede the others.
+If there is a conflict in wording between the appendix A through Z and another Instructional Memorandum, the Instructional Memorandum will supersede the appendix A through Z.

 In many cases more than one method may be required for acceptance in the 204 Appendices and tables in the back of this guide.
 For some new or special materials, the District Materials Engineer may need to determine the most appropriate acceptance requirements.